-- ruler, marked in mm - clean and dry apparatus, e.g. glassware and syringes (without a needle) - solutions supplied in a suitable beaker, or container, for removal of the solution using a syringe - fresh solutions, materials and rinsing water where appropriate.
+- ruler, marked in mm - clean and dry apparatus, e.g. glassware and syringes (without a needle) - solutions supplied in suitable beakers or containers for removal of the solutions using syringes - fresh solutions, materials and rinsing water where appropriate.

 More of the solutions should be available if requested by candidates.